baudisgroup/CNAdjust/README.md

 ## Profile

-By default, the pipeline is locally executed, but it can be run using docker engine by simply setting `-profile docker`.
+By default, the pipeline is locally executed, but it can be run using docker engine by setting `-profile docker`.

 ## Cohort CNA pattern data preparation